GitJuski/Linux-servers/h4-GJ(In-progress).md

 ![33](Screenshots/4/33.png)

 I'm surprised on how well I remembered this basic conf.
 I only needed to cheat on the "require all granted" part.
+I used my own picture as a reference (GitJuski 2024).

 ![34](Screenshots/4/34.png)